-Best Beaches in Costa Rica – 20 Pacific Coast Beaches You’ll Love
+20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

-There are so many beaches in Costa Rica that it can be hard to narrow it down to just one place to stay in Costa Rica.
-But if you are serious about finding the best beach for you, you’ll want to read this review of 20 of the best beaches in Costa Rica on the Pacific side.
-Since Costa Rica’s beaches are as varied as they are gorgeous, on this list, there’s a beach for every personality!
+If you are serious about finding the best beach for you and your family, you’ll want to read this review of 20 of the best beaches in Costa Rica on the Pacific side.
+Since Costa Rica’s beaches are as varied as they are gorgeous, there’s a beach for every personality on this list!

 one of the best beaches in costa rica- playa langosta